jkramp/fetch-queue/README.md

 1. Import and use just as you would with fetch
 2. Profit!

-This assumes fetch is globally available
+_NOTE: This assumes fetch is globally available_

 ## Yet another queue tool?
 There are a lot of queuing tools out there.
 This one is specific to fetch and built to be a drop in replacement for fetch.